gillescoolen/zaidan/README.md

 2. Run `docker-compose up`
 3. Debug with Visual Studio Code using the provided launch configuration.

-*Did you add a package?
+*Did you add or remove a package?
 Run the compose command like this:* `docker-compose up --build -V`